annotation/text-fabric/docs/Api/App.md

         *checkout=specifier* is for retrieving the corpus itself  (*data*).

-        *   `''` (empty string or absent) (**default**): use the latest release;
-            if there are no releases, use the latest commit.
+        *   `''` (empty string or absent) (**default**): use local data if it is present under `~/text-fabric-data`, otherwise use the latest release if there are releases online, otherwise, use the latest commit.
         *   `latest`: use the latest release.
 If there are commits after the commit that has been tagged with the latest release, these will **not** be used.
         *   `hot`: use the latest commit, even if it comes after the